June 25, 2016

 Author: Graham McNamee [Site: none so far (including Facebook and Twitter) | Goodreads]

-Genres: Supernatural, Horror, Afterlife, Thriller/Mystery
+Genres: Supernatural, Afterlife, Thriller/Mystery

 Year: 2012